How the Getty and Walton Families Use Trusts To Dodge Taxes

 Between April 22 and April 29, billionaire wealth increased $98.1 billion, a 3 percent increase.

-Our Billionaire Bonanza 2020 report has struck a nerve around the world with over 200 media stories in U.S. and global press.
+Prior to the pandemic, the Institute for Policy Studies was already exposing the growth of billionaire wealth and the impact on our society and democracy.
+Our Billionaire Bonanza 2020 report struck a nerve around the world with over 200 media stories in U.S. and global press.
 See the full report, Billionaire Bonanza 2020: Wealth Windfalls, Tumbling Taxes, and Pandemic Profiteers

 Highlights of coverage include: Reuters, Newsweek, New York Post, The New York Times, Washington Post, Fox News, Investing.com, Nasdaq, GQ, US News & World Report, Fortune, The Week, Business Insider , Futurism, Bill Moyers.com, LA Progressive.
 In These Times, Yahoo Finance, Gizmondo, and GQ Magazine, and Jacobin.